tumblr-byte/Wildlife-Protection-Chain/README.md

 ## Limitations
 - Occasional false detections may occur due to limited demo dataset and variable image quality.
-- Tracking (DeepSORT) works but is not perfect in all cases (e.g., occlusions, low light).
+- Tracking (**DeepSORT**) works but is not perfect in all cases (e.g., occlusions, low light).
+- Voice alerts are implemented, but may not be captured in screen recordings due to audio limitations.
 - Current implementation is a proof of concept using sample media, not real-time field data.

 ---

 ✨ *Wildlife-Protection-Chain demonstrates how AI and Blockchain can work together to create a transparent, scalable, and impactful approach to protecting our planet’s most vulnerable species.*